KiNeMspA/medtrackr/README.md

 * Home Screen :
   ...
 * Consistency : Ensured all views and dialogs use `AppConstants` and `AppThemes` for styling.
+  Consistency : Ensured all views and dialogs use `AppConstants` and `AppThemes` for styling.
 * Build Fixes (May 29, 2025, 07:02 PM AEST) :
   - Commit: `a1b2c3d4e5f6g7h8i9j0k1l2m3n4o5p6`
   - Fixed `themes.dart` build error by using `AppConstants.cardColor` explicitly.